ctron/kura-examples/README.md

 * [camel-example-1](camel/camel-example-1): A simple example running Camel
 * [camel-example-2](camel/camel-example-2): A more complex Camel example including JDBC and full featured configuration
 * [camel-example-3](camel/camel-example-3): A simple example publishing to the cloud API using Camel
+* [generator-1](generator/generator-1): A simple value generator, publishing to the cloud API

 ## Pre-requisites